OpenEvalProject/evals/manuscripts/elife-48309/v2/manuscript.md

 ## Abstract

-10.7554/eLife.48309.001 Anemia is a common complication of malaria that is characterized by the loss of infected and uninfected erythrocytes.
-In mouse malaria models, clearance of uninfected erythrocytes is promoted by autoimmune anti-phosphatidylserine (PS) antibodies produced by T-bet + B-cells, which bind to exposed PS in erythrocytes, but the mechanism in patients is still unclear.
-In Plasmodium falciparum patients with anemia, we show that atypical memory FcRL5 + T-bet + B-cells are expanded and associate both with higher levels of anti-PS antibodies in plasma and with the development of anemia in these patients.
-No association of anti-PS antibodies or anemia with other B-cell subsets and no association of other antibody specificities with FcRL5 + T-bet + B-cells is observed, revealing high specificity in this response.
-We also identify FcRL5 + T-bet + B-cells as producers of anti-PS antibodies in ex vivo cultures of naïve human peripheral blood mononuclear cells (PBMC) stimulated with P.-falciparum -infected erythrocyte lysates.
+Anemia is a common complication of malaria that is characterized by the loss of infected and uninfected erythrocytes.
+In mouse malaria models, clearance of uninfected erythrocytes is promoted by autoimmune anti-phosphatidylserine (PS) antibodies produced by T-bet+B-cells, which bind to exposed PS in erythrocytes, but the mechanism in patients is still unclear.
+In Plasmodium falciparum patients with anemia, we show that atypical memory FcRL5+T-bet+ B-cells are expanded and associate both with higher levels of anti-PS antibodies in plasma and with the development of anemia in these patients.
+No association of anti-PS antibodies or anemia with other B-cell subsets and no association of other antibody specificities with FcRL5+T-bet+ B-cells is observed, revealing high specificity in this response.
+We also identify FcRL5+T-bet+ B-cells as producers of anti-PS antibodies in ex vivo cultures of naïve human peripheral blood mononuclear cells (PBMC) stimulated with P.-falciparum-infected erythrocyte lysates.
 These data define a crucial role for atypical memory B-cells and anti-PS autoantibodies in human malarial anemia.

 ## Introduction